 Clicking on any of these tools will expand the side bar and allow you to view and interact with them in a split screen with your main browser window.

-By default Panels are located on the left side of any of your Vivaldi windows.
+By default the Panel bar is located on the left side of any of your Vivaldi windows.
 To expand and display the Panel or hide it after use:

 - Click the Show Panel button on the left side of the Status Bar.